rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 cd terraform-openstack-intel
 cp terraform.tfvars.example terraform.tfvars
 ```
+NOTE:_**This repo needs to be revisioned.
+We don't want customers to grab master unless they understand the risks.**_

 ### Providing information for terraform-openstack-intel
 You will need to create keys for CDH and Jumpbox.
 You can make it by using the _ssh-keygen_ command.